-Analysis: While Eagles have Super Bowl hangover, Russell Wilson has kept Seahawks’ championship window open
+While Eagles suffer Super Bowl hangover, Russell Wilson has kept Seahawks’ championship window open

-Along with being a game fraught with playoff implications for both teams, the Seahawks’ visit to Philadelphia on Sunday is a matchup of two of the seven active NFL coaches who have won Super Bowls — Seattle’s Pete Carroll and Doug Pederson of the Eagles.
+Along with being a game fraught with significant playoff implications for both teams, the Seahawks’ visit to Philadelphia on Sunday is a matchup of two of the seven active NFL coaches who have won Super Bowls — Seattle’s Pete Carroll and Doug Pederson of the Eagles.

-As proof of how difficult it is to repeat — or even win a second title — only one of those seven has won another Super Bowl.
-That’d be Bill Belichick, who has six titles.
+As proof of how difficult it is to repeat — or even just win a second title — only one of those seven has won another Super Bowl.
+That’d be Bill Belichick, who has a record six titles.

-The others are the Raiders’ Jon Gruden (who won a title with Tampa Bay), Mike Tomlin of the Steelers, Sean Payton of the Saints and John Harbaugh of the Ravens.
+The other members of that group are the Raiders’ Jon Gruden (who won a title with Tampa Bay), Mike Tomlin of the Steelers, Sean Payton of the Saints and John Harbaugh of the Ravens.

 Only one other member of that group, Carroll, has even made it back to another Super Bowl.

-“Those years are so magical,’’ Carroll said this week in reference to the Eagles winning it all two years ago but a comment that could have applied to the Seahawks in 2013.
+“Those years are so magical,’’ Carroll said this week in reference to the Eagles winning it all two years ago but a comment that could also have applied to the Seahawks in 2013.
 “They’re hard to come back from sometimes.
 Most commonly, teams struggle coming back.
 It takes a little while to rebound.’’

 If a rebound ever happens.